Resilient-Labs/complex-api2-bootcamp2019a-week07/README.md

-# 📊 Project: Complex API 2
+# 📊 Project: Complex API - Recipes

 ### Goal: Get a randomized recipe and display using The Meal DB's API.
 From the recipe given, get the number of calories per 100g of that dish and using Edamam's Food Database API.